Read and report vaccine reactions, harassment and failures.

 In 1995, the American Academy of Pediatrics (AAP) and ACIP published a harmonized childhood vaccine schedule and decreased the recommended age of the adolescent booster dose of tetanus-diphtheria (Td) vaccine from 14-16 years, to age 11-12 years.
 ACIP stated that lowering the recommended age of the Td booster dose to 11-12 years of age would encourage a routine preadolescent healthcare visit where health care practitioners could administer additional vaccines such as a second MMR dose, recommended in 1989 following a resurgence in measles cases related to MMR vaccine failure, and the hepatitis B vaccine, in children not previously vaccinated.

-In 1997, ACIP updated its diphtheria, tetanus, and acellular pertussis vaccine (DTaP) recommendation, and recommended that all children receive five doses of DTaP vaccine, at two, four, six, 15-18 months and four to six years of age, in lieu of the highly reactive whole cell DPT vaccine.
+ACIP updated its diphtheria, tetanus, and acellular pertussis vaccine (DTaP) recommendation in 1997, and recommended that all children receive five doses of DTaP vaccine, at two, four, six, 15-18 months and four to six years of age, in lieu of the highly reactive whole cell DPT vaccine.

 In 2005, the FDA approved two tetanus, diphtheria and acellular pertussis vaccines (Tdap), targeting adolescents and adults.
 Boostrix vaccine received initial approval for use in persons between 10 and 18 years of age, and Adacel received approval for use in individuals aged 11 through 64 years.
-Following FDA approval, ACIP promptly recommended that all 11-12-year old receive a dose of Tdap vaccine.
-This recommendation was made in response to the high number of pertussis cases and outbreaks occurring among adolescents due to the waning of vaccine acquired pertussis immunity.
+Following FDA approval, ACIP promptly recommended that all 11-12 year olds receive a dose of Tdap vaccine.
+This recommendation was made in response to the high number of pertussis cases and outbreaks occurring among adolescents due to the waning of vaccine-acquired pertussis immunity.

 ACIP also recommended that all 11 to 18-year-old adolescents receive a dose of Tdap, including those already vaccinated with the previously recommended booster dose of tetanus-diphtheria (Td) vaccine at age 11-12.
 While a five-year interval between Tdap and Td vaccine administration was recommended due to the increased risk of both local and systemic reactions, ACIP stated that vaccination at an interval of less than five years was still acceptable.
 Additionally, ACIP encouraged health care practitioners to administer the newly approved Tdap vaccine at the same time as the newly licensed meningococcal conjugate vaccine (MCV4).
 This recommendation was made even though no safety or immunogenicity data existed to support the administration of both vaccines simultaneously.